 A lilac is both a chocolate as well as a blue french bulldog, the combination of the two produces the lilac coat.
 However, the coat may appear anywhere from cool blue to varying shades of lilac to silver.
 They sometimes have white marks on their chests and faces.
 These dogs show a lavender or purple nose and light yet vibrant eyes.

 The merle coloring is extremely rare, making these pups incredibly unique.
 From blue and lilac to chocolate, black, and tan, these pups have some of the most distinct chest, face, and paw markings of any Frenchie.

 The lilac and tan combination is another highly desired Frenchie.
 A sleek silver coat features tan markings on the chest, face, and legs.
 Its stunning eyes will remain the same light color through adulthood.

 Purebred chocolate Frenchies have some of the rarest colorings, thanks to a recessive gene carried by both mother and father.
 In addition to their uncommon coat color, these pups feature gorgeous green and gold eyes.

 Black and Tan

-A black and tan coat combination are combined genes in French Bulldogs.
+A black and tan coat combination is combined genes in French Bulldogs.
 These extremely rare dogs have sleek black coats perfectly complemented by gorgeous tan and white accents on the chest, legs, and face.
-The black and tan french bulldog will have markings like a doberman.
+The black and tan french bulldog will have markings like a Doberman.